pw398/pw398.github.io/_posts/2025-07-06-Latent-Dirichlet-Aanlysis-I-The-Math-of-LDA.md

 **formula for Dirichlet**

-If you have read my <a href="">first article</a> on continuous probability distributions (the second on distributions in, you may have noticed that the Dirichlet is the only one not visualized, and this is due to the nature of how requiring some additional explanation.
-It can be characterized as a <a href="">simplex</a>, which is the simplest possible polytope in any given dimension, with polytope being a geometric object with flat sides.
+If you have read my <a href="">first article</a> on continuous probability distributions (the second on distributions in general), you may have noticed that the Dirichlet is the only one not visualized, and this is due to the nature of its geometry requiring some additional explanation.
+It can be characterized as a <a href="">simplex</a>, which is the simplest possible <a href="">polytope</a> (a geometric object with flat sides) in any given dimension.
 A simplex can be visualized as a line in 1D space, a triangle in 2D space, and a tetrahedron in 3D space.
-Below, I use the 'stick-breaking' analogy to illustrate, though we can also relate it to a heatmap or subplot of LDA results (with rows and columns representing discrete words and topics), as will be done near the end of this article.
+Below, I use the 'stick-breaking' analogy to illustrate, though our LDA results (while not strictly a visualization of the Dirichlet) may be what's most intuitive.

 ## The Stick-Breaking Analogy

-Let's say you have a stick with a length of $1$ (in whatever unit), which we'll consider to represent 100% of probability mass.
+Let's say you have a stick with a length of $1$ (in any unit of measurement), which we'll consider to represent 100% of probability mass.
 You proceed to break the stick into $K$ pieces, with probabilities $p_1, p_2, \ldots, p_K$.

-The length of the first piece broken off is considered $p_1$, drawn from a Beta distribution, leaving a stick of $1 - p_1$ behind.
-We break another piece $p_2$ from the remainder, and continue until $K$ pieces form a probability vector.
-These pieces define a simplex, and if the ends remain as connected as possible, we have a triangle after two breaks, a tetrahedron after three breaks, and then a generalized simplex in the dimensions beyond our physical understanding.
+The length of the first piece broken off represents $p_1$, and is drawn from a Beta distribution, leaving a stick of $1 - p_1$ behind.
+We break another piece $p_2$ from the remainder, and so on, with the $K$ pieces always forming a probability vector.
+If the end points are connected, we have a triangle after two breaks, a tetrahedron after three breaks, and then a generalized simplex in the dimensions beyond our physical realm.
 The Dirichlet distribution governs these splits, generalizing the Beta distribution from $K=2$ to any $K$.

 The Dirichlet's parameters $\mathbf{\alpha} = \{\alpha_1, \alpha_2, \ldots, \alpha_K\}$ shape the splits.
 Large $\alpha_i$ favor bigger pieces for component $i$, equal $\alpha_i$ yield balanced splits, and small $\alpha_i$ produce sparse splits near the simplex's edges (vertices or boundaries).
 To plot this in a triangle (or tetrahedron) with equal-length edges, we can focus on plotting the level of concentration along the various edges using a color scale or shading intensity.

 **visual**

-Still pretty abstract, I get it.
-I personally find the heatmap/subplot alternative more intuitive.
-Before we get to that, I would like to explore a middle ground between mathematical symbols and LDA model results, which is plate notation.
+Before we get to visualizing LDA, I would like to discuss a middle ground between the mathematical symbols and the plots of results, which is the probabilistic graphical modeling of LDA, using plate notation.

 # Plate Notation

 Plate notation is a form of probabilistic graphical model (PGM), which you may be familiar with if you have experience with Bayesian modeling (through a library like PyMC).
-These use nodes (circles) and arrows or edges to convey the relationship between model parameters, as these parameters are treated as random, and influenced by upstream parameters.
+These use nodes (circles) and arrows or edges to convey the relationship between model parameters, as in Bayesian modeling, the parameters are treated as random, and influenced by upstream parameters.

 **visual**

-Plate notation visually represents probabilistic graphical models (PGMs) using:
+Plate notation visually represents PGMs using:

 - Circles (nodes) for random variables.
 - Rectangular plates for replication over samples or dimensions.
 - Arrows for dependencies between variables.

-### Unigram Model Plate Notation
+### Unigram Model

-In the context of text analysis, a unigram is a single word or token considered independently.
-Below, node $x$ represents the word or token.
+Below, node $x$ represents a particular sequence or word count.
 The $D$ in the encompassing plate can be thought of as a loop over dimensions, and the $N$ in the plate encompassing that can be thought of as a loop over samples.

 **Unigram Plate Diagram**

-LDA uses the **bag-of-words** approach to vectorization (<code>CountVectorizer</code> in Scikit-Learn), so considering the above diagram in that context, we would say that the probability of observing a specific bag of words (vector) is calculated as:

 $p(x) = \prod_{j=1}^D p(x_j)$